 redirect: https://auth.example.com/logon/LogonPoint/index.html

-The trick is to use a Git http.cookiefile
+The trick is to use the Git http.cookiefile

-setting that will send a cookie when connecting to the remote repository over http.
-Ssh won’t work because the ssh service is unavailable from the outside.
+setting, which will send a cookie when connecting to the remote repository over HTTP.
+SSH will not work because the SSH service is unavailable from the outside.

-- Fetch cookies data in the browser for the domain requiring authentication, it is usually the page redirected to when not authenticated (
+- fetch the cookies data in the browser for the domain requiring authentication; this is usually the page redirected to when not authenticated (for example,

 auth.example.com

-if using the example above) - Copy all cookies and set them in
+) - copy all cookies and save them in

 /<absolute path>/cookie.txt